Fixing the Sunroof

 Where the guide tube goes through to the roof cavity.
 8mm nut and washer hold the tube in place on that stud.
 The hole to the left with white body sealer is for the plastic locating pin.
 Use some new sealer to keep it from leaking.

 What the pin looks like, and my broken wire.
 I stripped it and then needed to take a few strands out to make it thin enough to crimp into the new one.
-The automated stripper I use makes this an easy fix even over your head. (it's listed here: Amp Building - Tools & Tips)
+The automated stripper I use makes this an easy fix, even if it's over your head. (it's listed here: Amp Building - Tools & Tips)

 There we are with the new pin in place.